oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 ### Update existing connection (PUT)

-It will be possible to update connection details when storage domain connected to it is in maintenance state.
-Most of connection fields can be updated (such as path/iqn/address/port/user/password) - each storage type has its relevant set of fields, id of connection will be immutable.
+It will only be possible to update connection details when all storage domains referencing it are in maintenance mode.
+Most of the connection fields may be updated (such as path/iqn/address/port/user/password) - each storage type has its relevant set of fields.
+Connection ID however, will be immutable.

 # Database